Some things to read while making my breakfast.

 - The Brewers also signed an undrafted free agent, pitcher Andrew Dunn of Southern Illinois University.

-- While those two players begin their professional careers, and never returned. might be ending his.
+- While those two players begin their professional careers, Chris Duffy might be ending his.
 He's been placed on the inactive list in Nashville.
-Apparently he left the team weeks ago for the birth of his child,
+Apparently he left the team weeks ago for the birth of his child, and never returned.

 Looking for another flooding update?
 Tom H. has you covered with notes on the DOT's reaction and continuing work to determine the cost of the damage.